India’s Swiggy has a new service that will deliver just about anything – TechCrunch

 The announcement today illustrates the different visions Swiggy, and its local rival Zomato, have for their future.
 While Swiggy moves beyond food delivery, Zomato is increasingly trying to assume more control over the ins and outs of the food business.

 Zomato is working on something it internally calls Project Kisan to procure supplies directly from farmers and fishermen, TechCrunch reported last month.
-The company has already set up warehouses to store these supplies in many parts of the country including South Delhi and Pune.
+The company has already set up warehouses to store these supplies in many parts of the country, including South Delhi and Pune.

 As for Dunzo, food items interestingly already account for more than 25% of all deliveries on the platform, its executives told TechCrunch in a recent interview.
 The startup is not necessarily focusing on expanding the food part of the business, however, they said.